 Due to RDPSP's location, planning a community that can be adequately defended during future brush fires is important for not only future RDPSP residents, but also all of the Reche Canyon area.
-As a part of proposed water infrastructure identified in Section 6, Figure 6-1, Conceptual Water Infrastructure Plan, RDP will include a new water reservoir that and firefighting infrastructure such as a dip station and helipad for firefighting helicopters.
+As a part of proposed water infrastructure identified in Section 6.2 and shown on Figure 6-1, Conceptual Water Infrastructure Plan, RDP will include a new water reservoir and firefighting infrastructure such as a dip station and helipad for firefighting helicopters.
 The reservoir located within PA 1 is adjacent to the South Hills Preserve.
 RDP will act as a buffer to future fires and provide fuel modification zones that provide long-term fire protection.
 A fuel modification plan for RDP identifies firefighting access and standards for development adjacent to natural open space areas.
-Fuel medication zones will be located along the north and easterly development edges.
+Fuel modification zones will be located along the north and easterly development edges.
 Older developments within Reche Canyon do not have similar fuel modification plans or associated standards for development and occupancy.
 RDP will incorporate these standards for increased protection.
-See Section 7, for edge condition information and fuel modification zones.
+See Section 7.3.3 Edge Conditions and Fuel Modification Zones for further details.
 Finally, the RDPSP incorporates potential locations for fire command posts and staging areas within open space and recreational areas.